 “I just wanted to follow up on my application for your summer internship opportunity and again express my interest in this position.
 I realize I do not have much experience but I would love to learn about this field and gain the skills needed for this industry.”

-The honesty of her message stood out among the other application emails I receive on a regular basis.
+The honesty of her message stood out among the other intern application emails I receive regularly.
 While confidence is valuable in internship searching, if you don’t have as much experience, sometimes it works to infuse a bit of humility.

-In addition, the effort of following up shows that she was still very interested in the opportunity and genuinely wanted to speak about it.
+Also, the effort of following up shows that she was still very interested to be an intern and genuinely wanted to speak about it.
 It was this follow-up message that motivated me to schedule an interview with her.

 Every student that has called me after applying to our internship program has received an offer.
 Even if you don’t follow up via phone call, make sure to follow up via email.